Ryzlane/on_air/README.md

 # ON AIR
+Checkout the website here:
 - https://ryzlane.github.io/on_air/

 ##  1. Intro

-A school project based on rock music
+This is school project based on rock music, made at @ecolehetic.

-Have access to the 3D models to download here and put them into a new "objects" folder into the src : https://drive.google.com/drive/u/1/folders/1XuKGS2KAPDd1VgyAj2RJXYAwNyPF8E6X

-Hello rocker, you're going to be transported in a rock universe (just like in your dreams) to discover which rock style suits you perfectly.
+You're going to be transported in a rock universe (just like in your dreams) to discover which rock style suits you perfectly.
 Yeah, our algorithms are really powerfull.

 ## 2. Instruction

  - Step 1 : Home page, wait the end of the loader to start the experience.
-Read the indicated instructions.
+Read the instructions.

- - Step 2 : Move in the room with the arrows of the keyboard or the touches zqsd.
+ - Step 2 : Move in the room with the arrows of the keyboard or the WASD.
 Move the camera with the mouse.
-Explore the room, listen the music emanate from the posters.
+Explore the room, listen the music emanating from the posters.

- - Step 3 : After having listening all music from the posters, select /click on the one who emits the music which you prefer.
-You will be transport in a new scene.
+ - Step 3 : After having listening all music from the posters, select /click on the one who emits the music you prefer.
+You will be transported in a new scene.
 A button will appear in front of you for move on to the next stage.

- - Step 4 :  Repeat the previous operation to the final choice.
-You will can have your playlist and your poster.
+ - Step 4 :  Repeat the previous operation until the final choice.
+You will have a playlist and a poster given, depending on your previous choices.

 ## 3. Features